 War and Conflict: Battles and military strategies influencing the larger narrative.

 Archeston, the upper half of Gates City, is a dark cyber metropolis suspended high above the planet’s atmosphere, beyond the dangers of the surface below.
 Governed by the Heavens, this city thrives within the endless clouds, where perpetual rain never ceases.
-Though Archeston spans 10 kilometers in width, its defining characteristic is its immense verticality—monolithic towers stretch endlessly into the sky, interconnected by massive bridges.
+Though Archeston spans 10 kilometers in width and 5 in height, its defining characteristic is its immense verticality—monolithic towers stretch endlessly into the sky, interconnected by massive bridges.
 A strict order governs its people, with every citizen assigned an occupation that best serves the Heavens' rigid structure.

 Automation dominates daily life.
 Machines oversee nearly every function, from maintenance to governance, reducing human labor to mere obedience.
 A vast transit system operates throughout the city, where trains—hanging from colossal metal beam cables—glide silently through the skyline, ferrying citizens from sector to sector.